rekha-balan/az-vmss-1/readme.md

 Create the vmss with three (3) instances using the public Ubuntu LTS image.

+>**NOTE**: if you don't have a key pair, either replace --ssh-key-value [value] with --generate-ssh-keys , or run 'ssh-keygen -t rsa -b 2048'

 ```bash
 az vmss create --resource-group $resource_group --name $vmss_name \
     --image UbuntuLTS \